jmbenlloch/daqling/README.md

 It is possible to build only selected targets.
 Check `make help` in order to obtain the list of available ones.

-#### (Optional) Build the CassandraDataLogger

-In order to build the CassandraDataLogger it is necessary to:

-- have a Cassandra C++ driver installation under `/opt/cassandra-driver/` (optional Ansible playbook)
-- from a fresh terminal:

-      source cmake/setup.sh
-      cd build
-      cmake3 ../ -DENABLE_CASSANDRA=1
-      make

 #### (Optional) Build with Boost 1.70

 In order to include Boost 1.70 in the build it is necessary to: